-Whether you're seeking a graduate career, doing further study, or starting a business, we can help you realise your potential.
+Whether you're seeking a graduate career, thinking of doing further study, or interested in starting a business, we can help you realise your potential.
 We provide careers advice and support while you're studying, and for three years after you graduate.

 We can help you to:

 - market your skills and experience in CVs, Applications & LinkedIn profiles